saminoorsyed/exerciseTracker/README.md

 if you'd like to see a video demonstration of this project, please click the following link: https://www.youtube.com/watch?v=Y6ATg32pSU0&t=9s

-to run this site on your machine, navigate to both folders within the main repository( rest and ui) and run the following commands: npm install npm start

-keep in mind that the rest api is missing the .env file for securities sake. you will need to supply your own .env file with a connect string and port #.

  I hope you like my work!

  feel free to reach out if you have questions: